A Discrete Variational Derivation of Accelerated Methods in Optimization: Conclusions and Future work

-D. Martín de Diego acknowledges financial support from the Spanish Ministry of Science and Innovation, under grants PID2019-106715GB-C21, from the Spanish National Research Council (CSIC), through the ``Ayuda extraordinaria a Centros de Excelencia Severo Ochoa'' R\&D (CEX2019-000904-S) and from I-Link Project (Ref: linkA20079) from CSIC (CEX2019-000904-S).
-A. Mahillo would like to thank CSIC for its financial support through a JAE Intro scholarship.
+\acks{D. Martín de Diego acknowledges financial support from the Spanish Ministry of Science and Innovation, under grants PID2019-106715GB-C21, from the Spanish National Research Council (CSIC), through the ``Ayuda extraordinaria a Centros de Excelencia Severo Ochoa'' R\&D (CEX2019-000904-S).
+A. Mahillo would like to thank CSIC for its financial support through a JAE Intro scholarship.}